mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 ## More Learning Resources

-The following resources are beginner-level guides from the [Docker docs](https://docs.docker.com) that will teach you fundamental Docker concepts that will be useful when using LJAS's Docker dev environment.
-It also covers the fundamentals of how the Docker dev environment works under-the-hood.
+The following resources are beginner-level guides from the [Docker docs](https://docs.docker.com) that will teach you fundamental Docker concepts that will be useful when using LJAS's Docker environments.
+It also covers the fundamentals of how the they work under-the-hood.

 -   [Getting started: Get Docker Desktop](https://docs.docker.com/guides/getting-started/get-docker-desktop)
 -   [The basics: What is a container?](https://docs.docker.com/guides/docker-concepts/the-basics/what-is-a-container)